Monday, 2nd September 2013

 Japan enjoys an almost guaranteed supply of first-class powder that falls on the mountains of its main islands, Honshu and Hokkaido, offering exciting on-piste and back-country conditions for beginners and experts alike.
 As a result, the Winter Olympics have been to Japan twice - in 1972 and 1998.
 Couple these top-class skiing conditions with a fascinating culture, exquisite food, hot springs to soothe weary limbs, friendly people and efficient Bullet Train transport within Japan, and the whole experience adds up to a truly memorable winter sports holiday.

 Five reasons to ski and board in Japan:

-With departures available to suit, the seven-night‘Winter Price Cruncher’ costs £694 pp including two nights’ hotel accommodation in Tokyo and five nights’ lodge accommodation in Nagano’s Hakuba resort with breakfast, airport transfers, transport between destinations and InsideJapan Tours’ invaluable information pack.
-Excludes lift passes (just £26 per day and £11 per night), equipment, lessons and international flights which can be organised on request through InsideJapan Tours.
+With departures available to suit, the seven-night 'Skiing on a shoe-string' includes two nights' hotel accommodation in Tokyo and five nights' lodge accommodation in Nagano's Hakuba resort with breakfast, airport transfers, transport between destinations and InsideJapan Tours' invaluable information pack.

 InsideJapan Tours also offers the popular 13-night ' Winter Sports and Culture ' Self-Guided Adventure allowing people to experience the deep snow in Niseko, Hokkaido, the culture of Kyoto, the ?snow monkeys' of Yudanaka as well as the city of Tokyo.
 This includes 13 night's hotel and guest house accommodation with breakfast, one evening meal, private guiding in Tokyo and Kyoto, lift passes and most transport in Japan.
 Excludes international flights which can be booked through InsideJapan Tours.